 - ½ teaspoon paprika

 - Preheat oven to 425 degrees Fahrenheit.
-Lightly rub a little oil over a baking sheet (about ½ tablespoon) to grease and lay to one side.
+Lightly rub a little oil over a baking sheet (about ½ tablespoon) to grease and set aside.

-- Clean, peel (if desired) and cut potatoes into fries (see body of post for step by step pictures).
+- Clean, peel (if desired) and cut potatoes into fries.To make fries, for each potato, slice a little off one side.
+Now, turn the potato over so it lays on the flat end (makes things easier to cut).
+Slice the potato (I like anywhere from a ¼ inch to a ½ inch thick).
+Now, cut those slices into fries.
 Place fries into a bowl of fresh water as you are cutting them so they don't brown.
 Note: Fries were a little less than a ½-inch in width.
 You can cut smaller or larger, should you wish.
 Your cook time may vary slightly.

-- Dump fries into a clean tea towel and pat dry of excess moisture.
+- Place fries into a clean tea towel and pat dry of excess moisture.
 This is important because it will help the fries crisp up nicely.

 - In a dry bowl, toss fries with remaining 2 tablespoons of oil, salt, pepper, garlic powder and paprika.